kmoran23/Lemonade/README.md

 # Lemonade
 A text-based game inspired by Oregon Trail.
+All code written in C++.